Les Hill (cricketer)

-Leslie Roy Hill (born 27 April 1884, Adelaide, South Australia, died 15 December 1952, Adelaide, South Australia) was an Australian first-class cricketer.
+Leslie Roy Hill (27 April 1884 – 15 December 1952) was an Australian first-class cricketer.
 A right-handed batsman and right-arm fast-medium bowler, he made eighteen appearances for South Australia.
 He made his top-score of 123 against New South Wales in his penultimate first-class match.

 Hill also played Australian rules football for Norwood in the South Australian Football League and was a member of their 1904 and 1907 premiership teams.